ttscoff/na_gem/README.md

 Example: `na tagged feature +maybe`.

-Separate multiple tags with spaces or commas.
+Separate multiple tags/value comparisons with commas.
 By default tags are combined with AND, so actions matching all of the tags listed will be displayed.
 Use `+` to make a tag required and `!` to negate a tag (only display if the action does _not_ contain the tag).
 When `+` and/or `!` are used, undecorated tokens become optional matches.
 Use `-v` to invert the search and display all actions that _don't_ match.

 ```
 NAME